 Meet the Great British Baking Show Hosts

 It's not the first time GBBO has had a host shakeup.
 After seven seasons, the show moved from the BBC to Channel 4, which also meant a move from broadcaster PBS to Netflix in the United States.
 When the show moved, judge Mary Berry and co-hosts Mel Giedroyc and Sue Perkins stayed with BBC, leaving only judge Paul Hollywood as the original cast member.
 Chef Prue Leith stepped in, along with new hosts Noel Fielding and Sandi Toksvig.
-(We should note that Netflix has eight seasons while the show has 11 seasons, or series in British speak, total.)
+(We should note that Netflix has nine seasons while the show has 11 seasons, or series in British speak, total.)

 In January, Toksvig announced that she would be leaving as co-host of the show (known as The Great British Bake Off in in the UK) to focus on other projects.
 Taking her spot next to co-host Fielding on this season of The Great British Baking Show is British comedian Matt Lucas.
 Lucas has appeared in films (Bridesmaids, Paddington) and TV shows (Doctor Who), but is best known for sketch comedy show Little Britain.